jackbaty/archive.baty.net/content/about/index.md

 {{< image src="jack-about-300x300.jpg" caption="Your host, Jack Baty" width="300" height="300" linked="false" >}}

-I was a partner at Fusionary Media from 1995 until May 2020.
+I was a partner at Fusionary Media from 1995 until we sold the company in May of 2020.
 I remain there in a consulting role.
-Fusionary is a terrific digital development studio in Grand Rapids, MI.
-If your business needs something built for the web or mobile devices you should 💌 [send them a note](mailto:info@fusionary.com).
+Fusionary is a terrific digital development studio in Grand Rapids, MI, and if your business needs something built for the web or mobile devices you should 💌 [send them a note](mailto:info@fusionary.com).

 I blog here at [baty.net](https://www.baty.net/) ✒️.
 I write about photography, blogging, analog tools, productivity, software, you name it.